CVENT

 2. Lack of Relevance: They were recommended a few sessions but it gave no clear indication of why the session might be right for them.
 This forced attendees to click into every single session description, a time-consuming and frustrating process.

-The business impact was clear: this friction led to attendees missing valuable sessions or choosing sessions that weren't a good fit, resulting in low engagement and dissatisfaction with the event.
+The business impact was clear.
+This friction led to attendees missing valuable sessions or choosing sessions that weren't a good fit, resulting in low engagement and dissatisfaction with the event.

 Problem Statement